dfinity/portal/docs/developer-docs/backend/rust/5-deploying.md

 webpack.config.js
 ```

-For more information on project structure and code organization, review the [code organization guide](./2-code-organization.md).
+For more information on project structure and code organization, review the [project organization guide](./2-project-organization.md).

 ## Writing the `lib.rs` file